thinkb4/a-walk-in-javascript/day_05.md

 Note that some languages require a final keyword whilst JavaScript (and others) doesn't. ( [See here](https://en.wikipedia.org/wiki/Control_flow#Control_structures_in_practice) )

-Also interesting to note that "Control Structures" or "control Flow" is not part of the organization of the ECMAScript standard, it rather organize them in terms of `statements` which make total sense, as it's the spec of the language and not a programming manual.
+It's also interesting to note that "Control Structures" or "control Flow" is not part of the organization of the ECMAScript standard, it rather organizes them in terms of `statements` which make total sense, as it's the spec of the language and not a programming manual.

 Let's start with organizing them: